scqubits/qfit/README.md

 Follow these steps to install `QFit`:

-1. (Optional but highly Recommended) Create a virtual environment with python (version > 3.10).
+1. (Optional but highly Recommended) Create a virtual environment with python (version >= 3.10).
 If you are using conda, run on terminal
 ```
     conda create -n <env name> python=3.10
     conda activate <env name>
 ```
-2. On terminal, install `QFit` by
+2. Then, install `QFit` by
 ```
     conda install conda-forge::qfit
 ```